Contents

 Thin copper traces remain the industry standard for flexible and rigid-flex PCBs.
 Although emerging materials like graphene and conductive polymers are in the early stages of development, they’re not yet suitable for the mass production of flex PCBs.

-Right now, the most viable alternatives to copper traces are silver and aluminum.
-When designing flexible PCBs, it’s important to use wider traces, as they better accommodate bending and withstand mechanical stress.
+Right now, silver and aluminum are the most viable alternatives to copper traces.
+When designing flexible PCBs, wider traces are important, as they better accommodate bending and withstand mechanical stress.

-Either way, your trace width and spacing still need to conform to the manufacturability rules and guidelines.
+Either way, your trace width and spacing must conform to the manufacturability rules and guidelines.
 This will ensure that it can meet PCB manufacturing capabilities.

 Using teardrop-shaped pads at trace-to-pad junctions further improves mechanical stress resistance, resulting in more reliable connections.